lidia-k/EtherJin/README.md

 # EtherJin
-EtherJin is an app created with Python Django and Postgres to search and track transactions accross Ethereum blockchain.
+EtherJin is an app created with Python Django and Postgres to search and track transactions accross the Ethereum blockchain.

 ## Technologies
 This project is created with: